RatJuggler/dinosauria-bot/README.md

     $ npm install

-You can then run the bot with `node app/dinosauria-bot.js` or just `npm start`.
+You can then run the bot with `node app/dinosauria-bot.js`.

+The full list of options is as follows:
 ```
 $ node app/dinosauria-bot.js --help